speakcareers/tech-interview-prep-guide/docs/week-2/general/remote-interview-checklist.md

 The world is a-changin', y'all.
 These days, companies that used to fly you out for in-person interview events are running the whole operation online through tools like Zoom.

-Some companies are going back to a hybrid model where employees are expected to visit the office a few times a week, but many notable companies have even gone fully remote with no plans to return to the office anytime soon.
+Some companies are going back to requiring everyone to work in an office, some are going with a hybrid model where employees are expected to visit the office a few times a week, but many notable companies have gone fully remote with no plans to return to the office anytime soon.

 Whether or not you've worked remotely or had a remote interview before, it's important you know what you need to be successful in this type of online setting.